-We see significant and simple opportunities for improving the local tourist economy.
-Currently, this suffers from a holiday let market which is saturated locally, where visitors typically only stay for one or two nights because there are few attractions to keep them here.
+We see significant and simple opportunities for improving the local tourist economy, while still maintaining it at a scale which ensures our important things remain protected for posterity.
 Considering the rich history, wildlife and beautiful landscapes we have, we feel we are not maximising the visitor experiences which are potentially on offer.
-As a priority, therefore, we need more initiatives which focus on encouraging tourists to stay longer, as opposed to increasing tourist accommodation for short-term visits, which puts pressure on our overburdened infrastructure and cannibalises our existing economy.
+As a priority, therefore, we need more initiatives which focus on better maintaining our existing facilities, and encouraging visitors to stay longer, rather than staying short-term and putting pressure on our overburdened roads.

-We have 5 Priority Areas for improving the local tourist economy:
+We have 6 Priority Areas for improving the local tourist economy: